uridanan/my-qr-codes/README.md

 ## Parameters
-The generate_qr_code function accepts the following parameters:
+The generate_qr_code_file function accepts the following parameters:

 * data (required): The data to encode in the QR code (usually a URL or text).
 * output_file (optional): the filename under which to save the QR code once generated.